designstem/projects/geometry/index.md

 ## Viruses

 ...probably because icosahedrons can't be seen in nature with the naked eye.
-At microscopic scale things can be different - viruses can be of various geometric shapes, including icosahedra.
+At the microscopic scale, things can be different - viruses can be of various geometric shapes, including icosahedra.
 This is a diagram of an Adenovirus.

 https://www.khanacademy.org/science/high-school-biology/hs-human-body-systems/hs-the-immune-system/a/intro-to-viruses